robinrendle/robinrendle.com/_posts/2018-01-19-how-to-read-the-internet.md

 title: How to Read the Internet
 date: 2018-01-19 23:14:00 -08:00
 categories:
   - personal
 tags:
   - css
   - web design
   - rss
-- featured
 extract: A love letter to RSS the community and RSS the technology.
 city: San Francisco
 country: California